 Ultimately, you get world-class shipping and fulfillment operations without the headache of running a warehouse, managing that staff, or facing unexpected price increases when you need to scale up or down.

-If you don’t own your inventory or want to test out a new product category without sinking a lot of cash into inventory, dropshipping might be a smart option for your eCommerce fulfillment needs.
+If you don’t own your inventory or want to test out a new product category without sinking a lot of cash into inventory, dropshipping might be a smart shipping alternative for your eCommerce fulfillment needs.

 Dropshipping is a fulfillment strategy where you never need to touch a product.
 Your business operates sales and customer service channels, and then your dropshipping supplier sends it directly to the customer.
 You buy from these third-party services at a reduced rate and then sell the item for full price, but you only buy something once you have an order for it.